xdmushui/partner-center-sdk/develop/partner-center-authentication.md

 The [partner consent](https://github.com/Microsoft/Partner-Center-DotNet-Samples/tree/master/secure-app-model/keyvault) sample project demonstrates how to utilize a website developed using ASP.NET to capture consent, request a refresh token, and securely store it in Azure Key Vault.
 Perform the following steps to create the required prerequisites for this sample.

-1. Create an instance of Azure Key Vault using the Azure management portal or the following PowerShell commands.
+1. Create an instance of Azure Key Vault using the Azure portal or the following PowerShell commands.
 Before executing the command be sure to modify the parameter values accordingly.
 The vault name must be unique.

     ```azurepowershell-interactive
     Login-AzureRmAccount